Fill out the form below to speak with an Osmose professional about your corrosion assessment needs.

 Comprehensive Inspections vs. Predictive Assessments

-During a comprehensive inspection, Osmose crews evaluate each structure at grade by excavation to a depth of 18 inches.
+During a comprehensive assessment, Osmose crews evaluate each structure at grade by excavation to a depth of 18 inches.
 The area of the structure at grade, whether steel or concrete, is cleaned of contaminants, and degradation is measured and quantified to determine a structural condition rating.
 After the structure condition is determined, corrosion-mitigation coatings are applied to the groundline zone to prevent corrosive activity.
 Structural ratings are reviewed by our in-house engineering team and recommendations are made for restorations if significant issues are found.

 During a predictive assessment, environmental corrosion indicators are collected.
 Based on those measurements, a forecast is made to diagnose the corrosion behavior on the structure.
 Predictive assessments provide an economical and effective approach to target the most detrimental conditions on a structure.